-It may occur at any age, but females are more often affected than males.
-It is not an infection, but damaged skin can be easily infected.
-You can not “catch” from or “give” this condition to anyone.
-Most likely it has genetic and immune basis, and occasionally it occurs in families.
-Sometimes it is associated with other diseases related to the immune system e.g. diabetes, thyroid conditions, pernicious anaemia or coeliac disease..
+It can occur at any age, and females are more often affected than males.
+You cannot “catch” from or “give” this condition to anyone.
+Most likely it has a genetic and immune basis, and occasionally it occurs in families.
+Sometimes it is associated with other diseases related to the immune system e.g. diabetes, thyroid conditions, pernicious anaemia or coeliac disease

 - loss of the inner lips (labia minora)

-- bands of joined skin above and below the vaginal opening, often making the vaginal entrance small, with intercourse painful (these bands can be removed surgically)
+- bands of joined skin above and below the vaginal opening, that can make the vaginal entrance small,and result in painful intercourse.

-In men, lichen sclerosus usually affects the tip of the penis and prepuce (this is also called balanitis xerotica obliterans).
-Occasionally the urethra may narrow resulting in difficulty passing urine.
+In men, lichen sclerosus usually affects the tip of the penis and foreskin (this is also called balanitis xerotica obliterans).
+Occasionally the urethral opening may narrow resulting in difficulty passing urine.

-This condition may be diagnosed clinically (by being examined by a doctor) or may require a skin biopsy.
+This condition can usually be diagnosed clinically based on characteristic skin changes but may require a skin biopsy.

 RISK OF CANCER

-However, lifelong yearly assessment should be a minimum in all cases.
-Any new, thickened area or ulcer that does not soften and decrease with daily steroid ointment used for 3-4 weeks should be biopsied.
+Is very low, and may be more the result of long-term scratching rather than the disease itself.
+Lifelong yearly assessment should be a minimum in all cases.
+Any new, thickened area or ulcer that does not resolve with daily steroid ointment used for 3-4 weeks should be biopsied.

 ROLE OF SURGERY

 In men, occasionally the urethral opening may need dilating (meatal dilatation).
-If the foreskin becomes scarred and is difficult to retract, circumcison may be needed.
+If the foreskin becomes tight and difficult to retract (phimosis), circumcision may be needed.